 Hayhurst Chess Club

-The Hayhurst Chess Club is accepting registrations for the new academic year.
-We are open to students of all abilities, whether they are learning the rules for the first time or striving to win state championships.
+Hayhurst Chess Club is open to students of all abilities, whether they are learning the rules for the first time or striving to win state championships.
+There is no fee to join.

 In addition to weekly practices, all students have access to the ChessKid Gold Curriculum.
 There will be ample opportunities to play in local and state tournaments for students interested in competition.
 Last year several students brought home individual and team awards!

-All interested students (including returning students) must register by returning this form to the classroom teacher or to the office by Wednesday, Sept 12th.
+All interested students (including returning students) must register by returning this form to the classroom teacher or to the office.

 Hayhurst Chess Club Updates